 Whether you’re an established business looking for a brand refresh or a startup seeking to establish a strong brand foundation, brand audit services can be a key step in achieving your branding goals.

 Our Top Tools for Helping with Your Brand Audit

-Our three top used tools are:
+Our three top used tools are as follows.

 In Asana you have a “Board” view, similar to Trello, and a “List” view, which is great for keeping a to-do list.

-Asana allows you to assign people tasks to carry out, and check them off once complete.
+This tool allows you to assign people tasks to carry out, and check them off once complete.

 From there, we decide how the brand should move forward, and whether a complete change in visual direction is needed, or whether smaller subtle changes might be the way to go.

 InvisionApp is where we pull everything together.
 We use it to refine the direction of the rebrand, pull in ideas for language, photography, typography and more.